Citation for Achievement in College Leadership

-Students interested in the Citation need to successfully complete at least three different leadership experiences from the approved list on the reverse.
+Students interested in the citation need to successfully complete at least three different leadership experiences from the approved list on the reverse.
 Each leadership experience has two components:

 - A related, supervised leadership practicum that implements ideas from the preparatory course.

 The Citation for Achievement in College Leadership is administered through the College Center for Advising Services.
 Students who plan to enroll in the program should use the online registration form on the CCAS website.
-Students should meet with an adviser in Advising Services no later than the spring of their junior year to review and submit the registration form.
+Students should meet with an advisor in Advising Services no later than the spring of their junior year to review and submit the registration form.

 Students can request an alternative leadership experience that meets the requirements above by preparing a detailed proposal to the Leadership Citation Committee.
-This should be done in consultation with a faculty supervisor and an appropriate adviser in the Center for Advising Services.
+This should be done in consultation with a faculty supervisor and an appropriate advisor in the Center for Advising Services.